Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Introduction

 \textbf{Related works:} In recent years, there has been a rapid increase in interest in $\mathcal{NC}$, resulting in a decent amount of works in a short period of time.
 Under UFM, these works studied different training problems, proving ETF and $\mathcal{NC}$ properties are exhibited by any global solutions of the loss functions.
-In particular, a line of works use UFM with CE training to analyze theoretical abstractions of $\mathcal{NC}$ \cite{Zhu21, Fang21, Lu20}.
-Other works study UFM with MSE loss \cite{Tirer22, Zhou22, Ergen20, Rangamani22}.
-For MSE loss, recent extensions to account for additional layers with non-linearity are studied in \cite{Tirer22, Rangamani22}, or with batch normalization \cite{Ergen20}.
-The work \cite{Rangamani22} studies deep homogeneous networks with MSE loss and trained with stochastic gradient descent.
-Specifically, the critical points of gradient flow satisfying the so-called symmetric quasi-interpolation assumption are proved to exhibit $\mathcal{NC}$ properties, but the other solutions are not investigated.
-Furthermore, \cite{Zhu21, Zhou22, Zhou22b} have shown the benign optimization landscape for several loss functions under the plain UFM setting, demonstrating that critical points can only be global minima or strict saddle points.
-Another line of work exploits the ETF structure to improve the network design by initially fixing the last-layer linear classifier as a simplex ETF and not performing any subsequent learning \cite{Zhu21, Yang22}. \\
+In particular, a line of works use UFM with CE training to analyze theoretical abstractions of $\mathcal{NC}$ \cite{Zhu21, Fang21, Lu20, yaras23}.
+Other works study UFM with MSE loss \cite{Tirer22, Zhou22a, Ergen20, Rangamani22}. $\mathcal{NC}$ phenomenon has also been observed and analyzed for supervised contrastive loss \cite{graf23}.
+For MSE loss, recent extensions to account for additional layers in the analysis with non-linearity are studied in \cite{Tirer22, Rangamani22}, or with batch normalization \cite{Ergen20}.
+However, these works require strong assumptions on the global optimal solution or the network architecture/capability for their theoretical results to be hold (see Appendix \ref{sec:relatedworks} for more details).
+On the other hand, \cite{Zhu21, Zhou22a, Zhou22b} have shown the benign optimization landscape for several loss functions under the plain UFM setting, demonstrating that critical points can only be global minima or strict saddle points.
+Another line of work exploits the ETF structure to improve the network design by initially fixing the last-layer linear classifier as a simplex ETF and not performing any subsequent learning \cite{Zhu21, Yang22}.